underchemist/gdal-issue-gti-num-threads/README.md

 # main.py

 Contains code to
-- generate 5000 2000x2000 uint8 GTiff images, in both EPSG:26910 and EPSG:26911 to be used as source files for GTI mosaic
+- generate 1000 2000x2000 uint8 GTiff images, in both EPSG:26910 and EPSG:26911 to be used as source files for GTI mosaic
 - generate mosaic GTI in EPSG:3857
 - generate GTiff from GTI with `SPARSE_OK=TRUE` and `BIGTIFF=YES`

-**note** this will generate ~20GiB of tiff files

 # run.sh